pkplonker/TwitchGame/index.md

 A few options are avaliable, located by pressing the esc key ingame.

-1.Show/Hide Background
+1. Show/Hide Background
-2.Show/Hide Trees
+2. Show/Hide Trees
-3.Login
+3. Login

 ## Below are the commands avaliable to use